Neethu

-Neethu, also known as Neethu Shetty, is an Indian actress who predominantly appears in Kannada-language films and a few Tulu and Malayalam films.
+Neethu (born 2 September 1986), also known as Neethu Shetty, is an Indian actress who predominantly appears in Kannada-language films and a few Tulu and Malayalam films.
 She won acclaim and praise for movies like Joke Falls (2004), Beru (2005), Photographer (2006), Koti Chennaya (2007), Gaalipata (2008), Krishna Nee Late Aagi Baaro (2009) and many others.

 She has done cameos in other successful movies like Abhinetri and Fair & Lovely.
 Neethu is also socially active and recently studied Dream Tracking and is currently practicing it.
 With a career spanning over 2 decades, she has been a part of 35+ movies and many television projects.